Voting Record

 Meetings disclosed on the EU Transparency Register — last 6 months

 Pál Szekeres represents Hungary in the European Parliament as a member of Fidesz, the ruling party led by Prime Minister Viktor Orbán that has governed Hungary since 2010.
 Szekeres sits with the Patriots for Europe political group, a right-wing nationalist formation that advocates for national sovereignty, stricter immigration controls, and resistance to further European integration.
 Fidesz is Hungary's dominant conservative party and has been a frequent critic of EU policies on migration, rule of law, and social issues.
-Szekeres maintains a below-average attendance record at 73.9% compared to the Parliament's average of approximately 82%, and has participated in 74% of votes, casting 1,384 ballots out of 1,873 possible votes during his current term.
 His parliamentary work reflects the broader Fidesz agenda of defending Hungarian national interests within EU institutions while challenging what the party views as overreach by Brussels in areas of national competence.

 AI-generated summary · Verify with official EP sources